alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/SQL Analysis: NFL Draft Career Length.md

 ## 2. College State Location

-Since we now know that being drafted in the first round gives you the longest career on average, what are the top 5 states in terms of amount of 1st rounders selected?
+Since we now know that being drafted in the first round leads to the longest average career, what are the top 5 states to attend college to increase chances of being a first round draft pick?

-We will use **WHERE** to only include players who were taken in the first round, **GROUP BY** to group the data by state and then round selected, and use **ORDER BY** to sort by first rounders taken, from most to least.
+We will use **WHERE** to only include players who were taken in the first round, **GROUP BY** to group the data first by state and then by round selected, and use **ORDER BY** to sort by first rounders taken, from most to least.

 ### Query: